5 Best Anti-Spam Plugins for WordPress in 2026 [Tested]

 Akismet anti-spam plugin for WordPress dashboard

-Akismet is the default anti-spam plugin that ships with every WordPress install, built by Automattic.
-It has been the industry standard for nearly two decades, with over 5 million active installations on WordPress.org.
+Akismet ships with every WordPress install and has been the default anti-spam standard for nearly two decades, built by Automattic.
+Over 5 million active installations make it the most-used anti-spam plugin on WordPress.org.

-The way it works is simple.
-Every comment, contact form submission, or trackback gets sent to Akismet’s cloud service, checked against a database of known spam signatures, and either approved or held back.
+Every comment, contact form submission, or trackback gets sent to Akismet’s cloud service, checked against a database of known spam signatures, and either approved or filtered.
 No CAPTCHA.
-No honeypot.
-The user sees nothing.
+No visible honeypot.
+The visitor sees nothing.

-Why it works: Akismet’s spam database is updated by every site that uses it, which means the signal pool is massive.
-New spam patterns get caught within hours, not weeks.
-For comment-heavy blogs, accuracy is consistently above 99%.
+Why it works: Akismet’s spam database is updated by every site running it.
+New spam patterns get caught within hours.
+For comment-heavy blogs, accuracy consistently runs above 99%.

 • Free plan: Personal blogs only, non-commercial use, no ads on the site